Trade union research officer

 Some of the biggest unions include:

-• Union of Shop, Distributive and Allied Workers (Usdaw) - covers a range of areas including food processing and manufacturing, catering, retail, pharmaceuticals, warehouse and distribution, road transport and home shopping
+- Union of Shop, Distributive and Allied Workers (Usdaw) - covers a range of areas including food manufacturing, dairies, retail, pharmaceuticals, warehouse and distribution, road transport and home shopping

-• UNISON - the UK's largest union, serving more than 1.3 million members, and representing staff who provide public services in both the public private sectors
+- UNISON - the UK's largest union, serving more than 1.3 million members, and representing staff who provide public services in both the public and private sectors

 While TUC unions represent the majority of trade unionists in Britain, there are several unions that are not affiliated.
 These are mainly small organisations representing specialist staff.

-A list of all unions and employers' organisations is maintained by the government appointed Certification Officer.
+A list of all unions and employers' organisations is maintained by the government appointed Certification Officer, an independent officer appointed by the Secretary of State for Business and Trade.

 Look for job vacancies at:

-Larger trade unions may advertise vacancies through their websites.
+Larger trade unions may advertise vacancies on their websites.

 Professional development